hlrs-tasc/zoomino/README.md

 ```shell
 zoomino.py assign walter@example.com
 ```
-If the account has multiple paid licenses, you also need to specify from which user you want to transfer the license.
+If no license is currently unassigned, you also need to specify from which user you want to transfer the license.
 For example, to transfer the license from `michael@example.com` to `walter@example.com`, execute
 ```bash